 How do you see UK debt relief and humanitarian aid efforts developing in Africa as a result of the COVID-19 situation?

-The UK is a large donor into Africa, and in the last few years, we have seen much closer coordination across the UK government's various arms, where we essentially seek to gain the maximum impact from working collectively.
-In the context of COVID-19, such an alignment is more essential that ever, and we are seeing that not just within the UK government's aid efforts but also across all DFIs and even the private-sector investment community as well.
-In the UK, as part of the immediate response to the pandemic, we have taken a look across our entire programming work in Africa and ensured that as much of that is directed at providing the help and support that governments across Africa need to help them respond to the pandemic and put in place the building blocks for a strong recovery.
-People are talking about rebuilding better and building back greener and sustainably and inclusively.
-That is essentially the focus for us, which is really making sure that every pound and penny counts to help Africa's governments and people recover from the pandemic.
+The UK is a large donor into Africa, and what we have seen over the last few years is a much closer coordination across the UK government's various arms where we seek to get maximum impact from working collectively.
+In the context of COVID-19, such alignment is more essential that ever, and we are seeing that not just within the UK government's aid efforts but also across all DFIs and even into the private-sector investment community as well.
+In the UK, as part of the immediate response to the pandemic, we have taken a wholesale look across all of our programming work in Africa and ensure that as much of that as possible is directed to provide the help and support that the governments across Africa are in need of to help them respond to the pandemic and also to put in place the building blocks for a strong recovery.
+People are talking about rebuilding better and building back greener, more sustainably, and more inclusively.
+That is essentially the focus for us, which is making sure that every pound and penny counts to help Africa's governments and people recover from the pandemic.

-What is your strategy to boost the confidence of investors and UK companies that want to enter Africa?
+What is your strategy to boost confidence for investors and UK companies that want to enter the market in Africa?